 Larry Ehret keeps about 65 head of cattle at his ranch in central Iowa.
 Back in May one of his calves disappeared.

-“The only sign of it we found, was a tail down by the creek.”
-Ehret thinks the fact the calf had an injured leg made it an easy meal for a mountain lion.
+“The only sign of it we found, was a tail down by the creek,” Ehret says.
+He thinks the fact the calf had an injured leg made it an easy meal for a mountain lion.

 Ehret estimates the lost calf cost him roughly $1,400 dollars.
-To be clear he isn’t 100-percent certain what took his animal, but there have been mountain lion sightings near Ehret's ranch.
-And if he sees one, he intends to kill it.
+To be clear he isn’t 100-percent certain what took his animal; however, there have been mountain lion sightings near Ehret's ranch, and if he sees one, he intends to kill it.